jonchang/tact/README.md

     docker run -it -v "$(pwd)":/workdir -w /workdir jonchang/tact tact_build_taxonomic_tree Carangaria.csv --output Carangaria.taxonomy.tre
     docker run -it -v "$(pwd)":/workdir -w /workdir jonchang/tact tact_add_taxa --backbone Carangaria.tre --taxonomy Carangaria.taxonomy.tre --output Carangaria.tacted

-One benefit of using the Docker image is that it automatically uses PyPy3, which can speed up your TACT run, but might also be slower on macOS.

 Here's a screencast of using the Docker commands:

 [![asciicast](https://asciinema.org/a/347571.svg)](https://asciinema.org/a/347571)